perbaltzar/fast-security/README.md

 # Fast Security
-Making a landing site for a futuristic car seller.
+Making a landing site for a futuristic car seller in php, HTML, CSS and Javascript
 <img src="https://media.giphy.com/media/D4zbzXKSl9tOE/giphy.gif" width="100%">

+## Installation
+1. Clone or download the project
+2. You'll need MAMP or similar server software and a server open.
+3. Run index.php from the public folder

 ## Creators
 ### Digital Designers